lthms/soap.coffee-lthms/site/posts/NeovimOCamlTreeSitterAndLSP.md

 quickly turning into a random mess of nonsensical colors, and I didn’t know why.
-I tried to blame [`tree-sitter-ocaml`](https://github.com/tree-sitter/tree-sitter-ocaml/issues/72), but of course I was wrong.
+I tried to blame [`tree-sitter-ocaml`](https://github.com/tree-sitter/tree-sitter-ocaml/issues/72), but, of course I was wrong.

 The issue is subtle, and to be honest, I don’t know if I totally grasp it.
 But from my rough understanding, it breaks down as follows.